 I had the chance to major in fine art at U of T. I also had parents born during the Depression.
 Parents who used margarine because butter was for spendthrifts.
 Paint brushes?
 Canvases?
 Forget it.

 My happiest childhood memories were my Uncle Jack’s yearly trips from Detroit because he brought me a giant box of crayons.
-Every colour: glitter, neon, and pastel—every color in the whole world in one box with a sharpener.
+Glitter, neon, and pastel—every color in the whole world in one box with a sharpener.
 I portioned the crayons so they would last until the following summer.
 I sharpened them down to nubs.

 But when I graduated from high school my mother said, “We can’t support a starving artist.”
 So I walked away from fine art at university.